bertverhees/semanticdatabase-doc/README.md

 # Semantic Database

 ##[Semantics](https://en.wikipedia.org/wiki/Semantics)
-Semantic data stand for data is referencing to meaning and context: the color red has a complete other meaning in another context.
+Semantic data stand for data is referencing to meaning and context:

+For example: Red has a complete other meaning in another context.
 For example, there is a political color red, there is alizarin red, an oil-paint pigment/color, red states in the US are republican dominated states, but red countries are communist countries.
 Redskin is disrespectful slang for native Americans, while red skin can indicate seborrheic dermatitis.
-On a banc-account, red stands for depts and in romantic communication red stands for warmth and love.
+On a banc-account, red stands for depts and in romantic communication red stands for warmth and love, in your car, on the dashboard-gauges, mostly they indicate a critical situation.
 There is a lot to say about semantics, I just wanted to give examples of its importance

-Data should be stored in context semantic explanation, only in this way can be searched and can be found.
+To understand data, the context must be known.
+That is what the semantic database provides, context and meaning.

 The design principles should be simple, the possibilities to use it should be endless

-I'm building a simple infrastructure that I call "semantic database".
 For now it is a hobby project, just for fun.

 #### OpenEhr